fowlie/fowlie/README.md

 ## 👨‍💻 About Me

-- 💼 Currently working as a backend developer at a consulting firm in Oslo.
+- 💼 Currently working as a backend developer at DELTA Consulting in Oslo.
 - 🎸 Prog rock enthusiast and sci-fi book lover.
 - 🧠 Enjoy exploring complex topics like quantum physics and building ergonomic keyboards.
 - 👨‍👧 Father of three, balancing the joys of parenthood with my love for coding.